Welcome to the 74th Annual Dalgety Show

-Our 2016 show was one of the hottest on record as well as one of the largest crowds to come to our annual show, so what exactly do we have in store for you in 2017?
+So in 2018, what have Julie and her passionate committee got planned for young and old?
 One thing you can always be guaranteed to at the Dalgety Show is a warm country welcome from our volunteers and committee who love nothing more than seeing smiles on faces all day.

-Whilst your are enjoying your breakfast, make sure you sit down and watch the early heats of our popular and much loved working dogs competition which gets show day underway at 7.30am as both handler and dog work hard to beat the clock.
+If you get to the show early you will get to watch the early heats of our popular and much loved working dogs competition which gets underway at 7.30am as both handler and dog work hard to beat the clock.
 These talented four legged athletes are wonderful to watch and always draw a large crowd all day and with over $3500 in prize money on offer in 2018, it will be a hotly contested day.

-Keeping in with this year’s theme of the Year of the Rooster, our entrants will have you all entertained with this year’s novelty event with roosters being created by any means, big and small, and as always sees some amazing and creative artists come up with some wonderful entries.
-Located in front of the bunker, the Roosters will be on display all day.
+Our Novelty event this year is Pigs.
+You are only limited by your imagination in this event with Pigs being created by any means, big and small, and as always sees some amazing and creative artists come up with some wonderful entries.
+Located in front of the bunker, the Pigs will be on display all day.

 Cattle, sheep and poultry are also a loved part of our show and gives local farmers and those passionate about showing their animals to the public as well as seeing how well they are going against like minded farmers, many continuing showing their animals for generations.